elevensolutions/whits/README.md

    // A RootTemplate instance with no params export default new RootTemplate([$.div('bar')]);

-   // Any other string or instance of Template, RootTemplate, or RawContent is acceptable. export default 'This string will be escaped.';
+   // Any other string or instance of Template, RootTemplate, or RawContent is acceptable export default 'This string will be escaped.';
    export default raw('<template>This is an HTML <b>template</b> partial.</template>');
    ```